apache/tvm/apps/bundle_deploy/README.md

 - Build a `bundle.so` shared object containing the model specification and parameters
 - Build a `demo_dynamic` executable that `dlopen`'s `bundle.so` (or `bundle_c.so` in
-  terms of the MISRA-C runtime), instantiates the contained graph runtime, and invokes the `GraphExecutor::Run` function on a cat image, then prints the output results.
+  terms of the MISRA-C runtime), instantiates the contained graph executor, and invokes the `GraphExecutor::Run` function on a cat image, then prints the output results.